When Floors Are Looking Dull We Buff & Recoat

 Restore (Buff & Recoat)

-A buff and coat will preserve the beauty of your hardwood floors for many years to come.
+A hardwood floor buff and recoat will preserve the beauty of your hardwood floors for many years to come.

 This process removes the visible scratches and abrasions from everyday wear and tear seen on the surface of your wood floors.
-The buff & coat process not only restores wood but delays the need for complete sanding and refinishing for years while maintaining shine.
+The hardwood floor buff and recoat process not only restores wood but delays the need for complete sanding and refinishing for years while maintaining shine.
 It is an economical alternative to preserving both solid and engineered hardwood floors.
 A traditional hardwood refinishing can take a week or more to complete.
 Most wood floors can be treated in just one day without toxic fumes and a dusty mess.

 Applying a new coat of polyurethane to your hardwood floors every three to four years you will eliminate the need to refinish your floors.
 Our buff and recoat service is only a one day process and can be done while your at work.
 Whether you have a prefinished hardwood or site finished we can apply a satin, semi-gloss or a high gloss polyurethane that will adhere to all hardwood floors including your prefinished and engineered hardwood floors.